-Without up-to-date financial data, it’s difficult to know when is the right time to make such investments, whether you can afford to make them, and what their impact on cash flow will be.
+Without up-to-date financial data, it’s challenging to know when is the right time to make such investments, whether you can afford to make them, and what their impact on cash flow will be.
 Timely accounting information means you’re better prepared to take advantage of such investments when an opportunity presents itself.

 4. Hiring and Maintaining Happier Employees

 Accurate accounting isn’t just about debits and credits.
 It’s also crucial for human resources.
 Timely financial data helps you know when to bring on additional staff (or when you need to do layoffs).
 It can mean the difference between having a profitable year and being in the red.

 When you know exactly how much your business is spending on salaries and wages, payroll taxes, employee benefits, and other perks, you’re better able to make growth decisions for your business.